guardian/structured-news-api/README.md

 - You need permission to access the google cloud project
 - You need the [firebase cli](https://github.com/firebase/firebase-tools) installed
 - You need to log in to firebase using `firebase login`
+- You need to run `yarn install`
 - You need to set up environnement variables
+- You need to have service account credentials locally

 ## Environment Variables

 This project requires environment variables.
 Run `firebase functions:config:get > .runtimeconfig.json` in the `functions` directory to run the function locally.

+# Service Account Credentials

+The app also requires a service account ID.

+1. Go to the Google Cloud Console for the project
+2. Go to IAM & Admin
+3. Go to Service Accounts
+4. Select the file-upload account and select 'create key'.
+This will download a key onto your machine.
+5. In terminal type `export GOOGLE_APPLICATION_CREDENTIALS=path_to_json_file_containing_key`

 # Running Locally